-This is an excerpt from The Spectacular Simon Burchwood, the new novel from writer Scott Semegran
+An excerpt from The Spectacular Simon Burchwood, a novel by Scott Semegran

 I tried to call Jessica several times but she never answered her phone or returned my calls.
 She was really starting to piss me off.
 I mean, who the hell did she think she was, wanting to move to Dallas and take our kids?
 It was all a goddamn mess.
 It's true.
 And I'm sure Sammie and little Jessica didn't appreciate it either.
 All of their little friends were here in Austin.
 Their school was here.
 Their life was here.
 Their father was here.
 I imagined that they would have no interest in moving to Dallas away from everything they knew.
 But, then again, kids have no choice in the matter.
 They will do what they're fucking told to do and my kids were no different.
 They were good kids.
 It's true.